yaskovdev/blog/_posts/2018-05-14-nobody-likes-corporate-events.md

 They are just mandatory and you don't want to pay?
 Well, sorry, I don't think we can continue working together.

 By the way, I do meet my colleagues in my free time.
 I even date with some of them from time to time.
 But the difference is that in this case I decide _when_ to meet, _whom_ to join and _what_ to do.
 I am not 10 years old.
 Let _me_ decide.

+The article is not about you because you really like the corporate events?
+Please, leave a comment, I would like to know the reason why you _sincerely_ like them.